Tour the abandoned Tennessee ghost town where millionaires vacationed

 Demolition thwarted

-A plan devised in the 1980s called for the demolition of all structures in Elkmont to return the area to nature, but this was thwarted in 1994 when the Wonderland Hotel and other notable structures were placed on the National Register of Historic Places.
-The group of 18 buildings is known as the Elkmont Historic District.
+A plan devised in the 1980s called for the demolition of all structures in Elkmont to return the area to nature.
+However, this was thwarted in 1994 when the Wonderland Hotel and other notable structures were placed on the National Register of Historic Places.
+The group of heritage buildings is known as the Elkmont Historic District.

 Dilapidated buildings

-Despite their protected status, little if nothing was done to preserve the endangered historic houses, which became increasingly dilapidated.
+Despite their protected status, little was done to preserve the endangered historic houses, which became increasingly dilapidated in the years after they were placed on the register.

 Restoration plan

-At long last, preservation work got underway in 2009, 15 years after Elkmont's finest structures were declared important historical monuments.
+At long last, the decision to undertake preservation work was made in 2009, 15 years after Elkmont's finest structures were declared important historical monuments.

-The Appalachian Club was the first building in the town to get the renovation treatment and was restored to its former glory that year.
+Once forlorn and crumbling, the Appalachian Club was the first building in the town to get the renovation treatment and was restored to its former glory in 2012.

 Completed projects